AsaTyr2018/AIHost/README.md

 exposed ports.
 A repository registry allows adding or deleting repositories while the container view offers start, stop, rebuild and remove controls.

+## Installation and Usage

+Run `scripts/install.sh` to install AIHost into `/opt/AIHost` (or a custom path).
+The installer creates a Python virtual environment, installs dependencies and optionally registers a `systemd` service.

+Start the application with `scripts/start.sh`.
+The starter checks the repository for updates before launching the web server.

+To update an existing installation run `scripts/update.sh`.
+It performs `git pull`, installs new dependencies if needed and restarts the service when installed.